peterkhe1999/CheatSheet/OSEP/README.md

 ```

 ## Give Me A SYSTEM Proxy

 A PowerShell download cradle running in **SYSTEM** integrity level context does not have a proxy configuration set and may fail to call back to our C2 infrastructure.

+* -s: run it as SYSTEM
+* -i: make it interactive with the current desktop

 ```bat
 PsExec.exe -s -i C:\Windows\SysWOW64\WindowsPowerShell\v1.0\powershell_ise.exe